 But let’s ratchet it up a notch.
 How’s about the 3-month family of four survival set from Nitro-Pak?
 At only $8,450.
 (WHAT?) you can store up a 90 day supply promising over 2, 450 calories per person per day.
 (I wont even go into an analysis of that as excessive right now.)
 I’ll just say if you’ve got that kind of dough sitting around, why not buy yourself one?
 Or several?
 The rest of us can stick to our ten cans a week collection drive.

 On the humbler end of the spectrum, I’m a fan of these walkie talkies: Motorola MH230R 23-Mile Range 22-Channel FRS/GMRS Two-Way Radio (Pair).
 When I went to the Rally to Restore Sanity cell phone usage was entirely shut down.
 But our sturdy walkie talkies took us through the day.
 With two kids in tow that brought peace of mind.
 And with a 34 mile range, they could act just like a cell phone for a family.
 Plus it’s so fun to say things like, “Do you read me, do you read me?
 Over.”
 Yes, they depend on electric charge, so you may want the solar variety if you predict an all-blackout future.
+You might also want to check out 2 way radios too since I’ve heard great things about them.

 And I shouldn’t have joked earlier about the compostable toilet.
 The truth is none of us want to go from our larded present to an abysmal future as far as basic functions go.
 Find the terlet that appeals to you and buy now, before it takes 600 wheelbarrows full of cash to make the purchase.
 If you really want to live in style, get one of these Royal Thrones.
 Who says my outhouse is pretentious?